Temps and termites are on the rise. Schedule your free inspection today.

-866-844-7723 Call us for a free quote Contact us
+866-844-7723 Book your free inspection Contact us

-Chikungunya virus.
-Have you heard of it?
+Chikungunya virus: Have you heard of it?

-Symptoms of chikungunya virus
+Symptoms of the chikungunya virus

-The name “Chikungunya” is derived from a southeast African word in the Kimakonde language which means “to become contorted” and describes the stooped appearance of joint pain sufferers.
+The name “Chikungunya” is derived from a southeast African word in the Kimakonde language, which means “to become contorted” and describes the stooped appearance of joint pain sufferers.
 Symptoms start four to eight days after the mosquito bite (range from two to 12 days).
-Symptoms typically resolve within a week, although some people may experience long-term joint pain.

 Typical symptoms of chikungunya infection include: